Jamianvesh/FoodMeds/README.md

-# 🌿 FOODMEDS- Personalised Diet and Health Tracker
+# 🌿 FOODMEDS- Personalised Diet and Health Tracker(Release 1)

-A full-stack health insights web application that computes BMI, **calorie needs, **nutrient breakdown, and **body composition using manual logic and APIs
+A full-stack health insights web application that computes BMI, **calorie needs**, **nutrient breakdown**, and **body composition** using manual logic and APIs

-Users can sign up, view personalized dashboards, edit profiles, and explore modular UI pages — all backed by a clean React frontend and secure Firebase storage.
+Users can sign up, view personalized dashboards, edit profiles, and explore modular UI pages — all backed by a clean React frontend and secure Mongo Db storage.

 ---